kwonus/Quelle/Quelle-AVX.md

 **NOT SUPPORTED:**  < #5 < Acts

 It should be noted that any historic id references are expanded prior to applying the new tags for macros.
 As mentioned in the previous section, we call this macro-determinism.
-Therefore, even if an id is removed from the command history with the @delete command, any macros that it was referenced within, continue to behave identically post-deletion.
+Therefore, even if an id is removed from the command history with the \@delete command, any macros that it was referenced within, continue to behave identically post-deletion.

-## Section 2 - Configuration
+## Section 2 - Configuration Statements

 ### 2.1 - Viewing Macros & Tags